-- 95 The blended radar precipitation dataset was also obtained from the Australian Bureau of Meteorology for regions surrounding the four city centres (Fig. 1).
+The blended radar precipitation dataset was also obtained from the Australian Bureau of Meteorology for regions surrounding the four city centres (Fig. 1).
 The spatial resolution of the radar data is 1.5 km, and it is only available from 2014.
 The radar fields have been blended with the observed rainfall using conditional merging (Sinclair and Pegram, 2005).
 The approach is in principle close to a copula-based approach, which exhibits less bias and yields a smaller error metric compared to non-parametric radar rainfall estimation (Hasan et al., 2016).
-The blended radar estimates are still likely to be erroneous and 100 biased due to reasons that include: errors in reflectivity measurement (e.g., radar beam overshoot, terrain blocking, clutter), inaccurate radar reflectivity and rain rate relationship, tendency of the radar to underestimate rainfall at distance, and quality control algorithms rejecting gauge data used for bias adjustment (Chumchean et al., 2006; Seo et al., 2010).
+The blended radar estimates are still likely to be erroneous and biased for reasons that include errors in reflectivity measurement (e.g. radar beam overshoot, terrain blocking, and clutter), inaccurate radar reflectivity-rain rate relationship, tendency of the radar to underestimate rainfall at distance, and quality control algorithms rejecting gauge data used for bias adjustment (Chumchean et al., 2006; Seo et al., 2010).
 Further, there is a fundamental difference in representativity between radar measurements and modelled precipitation, where radar infers precipitations at height over a cubic kilometre in size.
-However, we follow prior studies (e.g. Mittermaier et al., 2013; Roberts and 105 Lean, 2008) and use radar rainfall to compare spatial rainfall at sub-daily time steps assuming that the spatial distribution of rainfall is preserved.
+However, we follow prior studies (e.g. Mittermaier et al., 2013; Roberts and Lean, 2008) and use radar rainfall to compare spatial rainfall at sub-daily time steps assuming that the spatial distribution of rainfall is preserved.
 In addition, we apply quantile-based thresholds in order to remove the potential bias in the daily rainfall totals, although we note the strategy remains limited by the fact that the bias is spatially varying.

-BARRA utilises the Unified Model (UM, Davies et al., 2005) and its 4D variational data assimilation system (4D Var).
-BARRA extends spatially over 65.0° to 196.9° east, -65.0° to 19.4° north at a spatial resolution of 0.11° (approximately 12

-- 110 km) and with 70 levels up to 80 km into the atmosphere.
-The model includes a comprehensive set of parametrisations, including a modified boundary layer scheme, mixed phase cloud microphysics, a mass flux convection scheme, and a radiation scheme.
-The model parameterisation in BARRA is mainly inherited from the UKMO Global Atmosphere (GA) 6.0 configurations as described in Walters et al. (2017).
-Observations from land surface stations, ships, buoys, aircrafts, radiosondes, and satellites are assimilated in BARRA, conducted 4 times a day with a 6-hour analysis window centred at time $t_0 = 0, 6, 12$ and 18 - 115 UTC.
+BARRA utilises the Met Office Unified Model (UM; Davies et al., 2005) and its 4D variational data assimilation system (4D Var).
+BARRA extends spatially over -65.0 to 19.4° N, 65.0 to 196.9° E at a spatial resolution of 0.11° (approximately 12 km) and with 70 levels up to 80 km into the atmosphere.
+The model includes a comprehensive set of parameterisations, including a modified boundary layer scheme, mixed-phase cloud microphysics, a mass flux convection scheme, and a radiation scheme.
+The model parameterisation in BARRA is mainly inherited from the UK Met Office Global Atmosphere (GA) 6.0 configurations as described in Walters et al. (2017).
+Observations from land surface stations, ships, buoys, aircrafts, radiosondes, and satellites are assimilated in BARRA, conducted 4 times a day with a 6 h analysis window centred at time $t_0 = 00:00, 06:00,$ 12:00, and 18:00 UTC.
 Surface and satellite rainfall observations are not assimilated, and the precipitation fields are determined by the modelled dynamics.
-In particular, they are estimated from the 12-hour (h) forecast runs of the UM from t_0 - 3h, using the microphysics scheme based on Wilson and Ballard (1999) and the mass flux convective parameterisation scheme of Gregory and Rowntree (1990).
+In particular, they are estimated from the 12 h forecast runs of the UM from $t_0 - 3$ h, using the microphysics scheme based on Wilson and Ballard (1999) and the mass flux convective parameterisation scheme of Gregory and Rowntree (1990).
 The former describes the atmospheric processes that transfer water between the various states of water to remove moisture resolved on the grid scale.
-At 12 km horizontal resolution, BARRA requires the convection scheme to model sub- - 120 grid scale convection using an ensemble of cumulus clouds as a single entraining-detraining plume (Clark et al., 2016).
+At 12 km horizontal resolution, BARRA requires the convection scheme to model sub-grid-scale convection using an ensemble of cumulus clouds as a single entrainingdetraining plume (Clark et al., 2016).
 The scheme prevents unstable growth of cloud structures on the grid and explicit vertical circulations, and can only predict an area-average rainfall instead of a spectrum of rainfall rates.
-This parameterisation scheme adopted for sub-grid convection is limiting in resolving convective rainfall and affects the locations dominated by such rainfall (especially tropics).
-Further details on parameterisation and assimilation schemes in BARRA are provided by (Su et al., 2019).
+This parameterisation scheme adopted for sub-grid convection is limiting in resolving convective rainfall and affects the locations dominated by such rainfall (especially the tropics).
+Further details on parameterisation and assimilation schemes in BARRA are provided by Su et al. (2019).

-125 3 Methodology
+3 Methodology